rbngtm1/jenkins/commands.md

          Build Information - jdk1.7/1.8

 #### In case you are having trouble in build after installing Maven, may be you are getting error of java
-  * under manage jenkins, go global tool configuration and add latest jdk
+  * the easiest way is to get oracle java sign up.
+You can go to console output in front end and fix the error